Th3ThirdMan/dublin-city-walks/README.md

    * The links created give a good overview of what the website is conveying and creates a simplistic, clean view of how one should navigate the site.

-   * Prevailing colours for the Navigation bar were designed in a contrasting black and white with a cursor hover element in red *(Figure 1.1)*
+   * Prevailing colours for the Navigation bar were designed in a contrasting black and white *(Figure 1.1)*

-   * A hover option is present on all Navigation links on all pages *(Figure 1.2)*
+   * A hover red option with a text decoration underline is present on all Navigation links on all pages *(Figure 1.2)*

+   * A hamburger menu was initially entertained and created, but the inclusion of JavaScripting felt it wouldn't be within the remit of Portfolio requirements.
+This would be an option for later Portfolio submissions.

    <br><br>